Forensic medical services for victims of sexual offences

 Our consultation asked for views on introducing direct statutory functions on NHS boards to provide forensic medical services and healthcare support to all victims, including those who have chosen not to report the crime to police, or are undecided, but wish to undergo examination and access support.

-Over the coming months, we will continue to meet with key partners to help us develop policy proposals and equalities and other impact assessments.
-This will ensure any legislation brought forward as a result of our consultation is fully considered, supports delivery and is informed by those who have lived experienced of rape or sexual assault.
+We continue to engage with key partners to help us develop policy proposals and equalities and other impact assessments.
+This will ensure the Bill is fully considered, supports delivery and is informed by those who have lived experienced of rape or sexual assault.

 Our Programme for Government 2018 to 2019 set out a commitment to consult on proposals to clarify in legislation the responsibility for forensic medical examinations to ensure that access to healthcare, as well as a forensic medical examination for victims of rape and sexual assault, is an NHS priority and consistently provided for throughout Scotland.